episub/episub-typescript-base/README.md

 Note: If your html template includes images or links you may need additional loaders.
 See the [documentation](https://webpack.js.org/loaders/html-loader/) for additional detail if you require more options.

 ### Plugins

-#### Fork-Ts-Checker

-When ts-loader transpiles our typescript we don't type check because we perform our typing and linting here in a separate fork in improve build speeds.
-Fork-Ts-Checker will run the tsc compiler and tslint in a separate fork to the actual build.
-Usually the build itself will finish slightly before the type checking.

-Note: Fork-Ts-Checker is pulling its settings from `tsconfig.json` not from `webpack.config.ts` so make sure that `tsconfig.json` is configured to point to all the files you wish to be checked.

-Note: Fork-Ts-Checker will not check .js files but can be configured to do so if the appropriate setting is enabled in `tsconfig.json` and `tslint.json`.

-#### Fork-Ts-Checker-Notifier

-Fork-Ts-Checker-Notifier will send system notifications on completion of ts-checker on every build.
-This will make easier to see if new rebuilds are causing errors even if the running terminal isn't visible.
-Notifications should appear without any configuration on your part but you can check the [requirements](https://github.com/mikaelbr/node-notifier#requirements) in the documentation for node-notifier.

 #### HTML